iSEE Critical Conversations

 Critical Conversations are supported by a generous gift from the Alvin H. Baum Family Fund, iSEE’s founding benefactor, administered by Joel Friedman and Loretta Namovic.

 Ensuring impact, relevance, and centrality …

-Through the Critical Conversation, iSEE will ensure that the University of Illinois at Urbana-Champaign remains at the center of sustainability scholarship and outreach, nationally.
+Through the Critical Conversation, iSEE will ensure that the University of Illinois Urbana-Champaign remains at the center of sustainability scholarship and outreach, nationally.
 The university’s reputation for finding solutions will be enhanced by bringing together the best thinkers and doers, regardless of political persuasion or professional background.
-The Critical Conversation will provide the financial and logistical support to intellectually and practically discuss and identify solutions for grand challenges, and then, to communicate their solutions to stakeholders who have their hands on the levers of change.
+The Critical Conversation will provide the financial and logistical support to intellectually and practically discuss and identify solutions for grand challenges, and then to communicate their solutions to stakeholders who have their hands on the levers of change.

 What will a Critical Conversation look like?

 For each Critical Conversation, iSEE will identify specific topics and bring together a diverse group of global thought leaders from all sides of a sustainability challenge for a highly focused and facilitated discussion, to circumscribe the challenge and identify a path toward solutions.
-To facilitate open and honest discourse, participants will be free to use the information received, but opinions expressed will not be publically attributed to any individual or organization.
+To facilitate open and honest discourse, participants will be free to use the information received, but opinions expressed will not be publicly attributed to any individual or organization.
 To increase national visibility for Illinois among scholars, decision makers, the media, and philanthropists, Critical Conversations will be convened in downtown Chicago.

 Each forum will generate two products: 1) a scholarly article (example from 2018 Conversation) outlining the consensus solution or key next steps in pursuing a solution; and 2) an op-ed piece submitted to a prominent national media outlet for public dissemination (example from 2018).
 Outcomes from the Critical Conversation also will be shared via social media to spark further awareness and dialogue.